Skip to Content

 Most heartbreaking of all there are the piles of people’s belongings – the huge stacks of suitcases, shoes, cups and bowls that people brought with them when they thought they were just being sent away to work and someday they’d be going home.

-You can’t help imagining how you would have coped if you had been there in their place – would hunger, cold and disease have seen you off before the gas chamber did, or would you be one of the few that made it through?
+You can’t help imagining how you would have coped if you had been there in their place – would hunger, cold and disease have seen you off before the gas chamber did?
+Or would you be one of the few that made it through?
 Because in among all the horror there are stories of defiance and survival, of people who made it through despite the odds.

 Barbed wire strip at Auschwitz I